 8. Be Wary of Early Settlement Offers.

 Be careful if you’re offered a settlement from an insurance company.
 Confirm that all of your physical injuries have been treated.
 Some injuries may not show up or reach their greatest level of discomfort until many days, weeks, or months later.
 Do not settle a claim until you know you’ll be compensated for all of your injuries, and consult a personal injury attorney before signing any settlement documents.

 Why should you hire a car accident lawyer?

 Typically, the final question in dealing with an accident is “who will pay for the damages?”
-You and the other drivers may decide to handle the damages yourselves without involvement of an insurance company if the accident was minor, however, this may not always the best idea.
+You and the other drivers may decide to handle the damages yourselves without the involvement of an insurance company if the accident was minor.
+However, this may not always be the best idea.
 While the opposing driver may agree to pay for the damages to your car on the day of the accident, they could potentially see the repair bills and decide it’s too expensive.
 At this point, time has passed and your insurance company will have more difficulty piecing together the evidence if you file a claim.
 That is why it is so important to choose the right Louisiana accident attorney as soon as possible.